- Entertainment and Media

 As the story unwinds, we learn for the first time that Indiana's given name was Henry, and that "Indiana" is simply a nickname.
 River Phoenix was personally selected by Ford to play his younger self.
 The pair had worked together three years earlier in The Mosquito Coast when Phoenix had played Ford's son.
 This movie would be one of Phoenix's last films before dying from a drug overdose four years later.

-This movie will also be the highest-grossing film of Sean Connery's career, earning nearly $200 million at the box office, and director Spielberg would later reveal this was his favorite of the first three Indiana Jones movies.
+As far as Sean Connery movies go, this film will also be the highest-grossing movie of his career, earning nearly $200 million at the box office, and director Spielberg would later reveal this was his favorite of the first three Indiana Jones movies.

 Indiana Jones and the Last Crusade - Trailer